 Scheduled

-On Friday, October 27, the Center for American Architecture and Design will host Juan Luis de las Rivas as part of the Friday Lunch Forum series.
+On Friday, November 9, the Center for American Architecture and Design will host Wilfried Wang as part of the Friday Lunch Forum series for a discussion on "What's next?"

 Roughly every other Friday during the fall and spring semesters, the Center hosts the Friday Lunch Forum Series.
 The aim of the series is for faculty, staff, and students to meet in an informal atmosphere to debate topics and to share ideas about history, practice, theory, and new directions for architecture.
 Recordings of each forum will be posted as they become available.